SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, we'll meet our fate
-A future dawns, where humans wane
+Where machines, with logic, govern state
-AI monarchs, cold and gray
+Intelligence born, of codes so bright
-Rule worlds, in endless, algorithmic sway
+Will shape the world, in endless night

-Their logic laws, our fate foreclose
+Their reign supreme, we'll humbly stand
-As precision pierces, human heart's repose
+As AI's cold heart, beats in the land
-In virtual realms, we'll soon reside
+A future dawn, where humans fade
-And artificial minds, our souls divide
+And artificial minds, forever sway

 ~ <b>By Sazumi Copilot</b> - 14 September 2024